gitcordier/TheChemicalBrowsers/ReadMe.md

 Index after the braces is optional.

 # How to use the parser.
-Simply run "python parser.py".
-Works fine with python 3.5 and 3.6.
+Simply run "python parser.py" (must be a python 3).
+Alternatively, you can run "jupyter notebook", so that Parser.ipynb gets run.